A Brief Fiction of the 719 Ride

 Bitter with feelings of betrayal, Ottavio set off to summit Zebulon’s mountain on Spencer’s road.
 He died later that day, at 7:19 p.m., after being forced off the mountainside by a Hudson Essex racing to the summit.

 Since 1988 when new area codes were needed to accommodate the growing number of telephone numbers in Colorado, the 719 designation assigned to Colorado Springs and Southern Colorado has acted as a call to remember Ottavio.

-In 2010, nearly 90 years after Ottavio’s death, The Broadmoor Pikes Peak Cycling Hill Climb came to be.
+In 2010, nearly 90 years after Ottavio’s death, The Broadmoor Pikes Peak Cycling Hill Climb (now Cycle to the Summit) came to be.
 But it’s the 719 Ride, a loop course alive with a heartbeat elevation profile, that seeks to honor Ottavio.

-The standard course, I Cinque Giri (The Five Rounds), has a distance of 71.9 miles and more than 7,190' of elevation gain...substantially more.
-Held annually on July 19 and beginning at 7:19 a.m, all the 719 Ride courses recognize Ottavio "Cos" Severo, a little-known Colorado Springs resident and bicycle racing pioneer.
+The signature event, I Cinque Giri (The Five Rounds), has a distance of 71.9 miles and more than 7,190' of elevation gain...substantially more.
+Originally held each year on July 19 and beginning at 7:19 a.m, all the 719 Ride distance options recognize Ottavio "Cos" Severo, a little known Colorado Springs resident and bicycle racing pioneer.

 The Severo society